nguyenkhangme/understand-asyncio/README.md

 - Await can await only on an awaitable object.
   - Since `yield` is not allowed in a coroutine, how does the `await` chain calls end, except raising an exception (that is not `StopIteration`), or finishes running and raises `StopIteration`?
   - The answer lay in other awaitable object types:
-    - We can `yield` inside `__await__` method of a custom awaitable object, or yield inside a generator-based coroutine `@types.coroutine` function, but we can only yield None or else while running (with task) it will raise an exception, the reason is how task is implemented, discussed below in the section 2.3.
+    - We can `yield` inside `__await__` method of a custom awaitable object, or yield inside a generator-based coroutine `@types.coroutine` function, but we can only `yield None`, or else while running (with a task) it will raise an exception, the reason is how the task is implemented, discussed below in section 2.3.
     - Inside Future implementation, we see a `yield self` there.
 How it works will be discussed more below as well:

 ```python